keyes-timothy/keyes-timothy/README.md

 Welcome to my GitHub page!
 I'm still building it out, but for now just know...

-* My name is Timothy, and I'm an MD/PhD student at Stanford.
+* My name is Timothy, and I'm an MD/PhD student at Stanford
 * I'm an aspiring clinical data scientist
 * I really like R (and I like Python too)